GauthierE/interval-replacement/README.md

 In topological data analysis, the usual pipeline is the following:
 1. Geometric data
-2. Filtered simplicial complexes (obtained by a choice of filtration)
+2. Filtered simplicial complexes (obtained with a choice of filtration)
-3. Persistence module M (obtained by a choice of homology functor)
+3. Persistence module M (obtained with a choice of homology functor)
-4. **Algebraic signature of M (obtained by a choice of algebraic descriptor)**
+4. **Algebraic signature of M (obtained with a choice of algebraic descriptor)**
-5. Vector that can be used in machine learning tasks (obtained by a choice of vectorization)
+5. Vector that can be used in machine learning tasks (obtained with a choice of vectorization)

 Tasks 1 to 3 should be straightforward to implement thanks to existing code on other repositories.
 This repository focuses on **task 4**.
 Given a persistence module, the code computes its interval replacement, used as an algebraic descriptor.
 This choice of descriptor is motivated by **[1]**: the interval replacement preserves the so-called interval ranks, which generalize the rank invariant property of other algebraic descriptors.
 Task 5 is still an open problem for the interval replacement.